-AP Computer Science Course Number: 2167
+AP Computer Science Course Number: 2167 Credit: 1, Full Year

-Prerequisite: Algebra I & Computer Science Programming I; Algebra II is recommended the Advanced Placement examination.
+Prerequisite: Algebra I & Computer Science Programming I; Algebra II is recommended

+This college-level course prepares students to take the AP Computer Science exam for possible college credit.
+This course can also count as a 4- year mathematics credit.
+Computer Science AP continues the study of Computer Science I and is designed for students who are preparing for the Advanced Placement examination.
 Topics include advanced data structures, introduction to computer architecture, extensive programming in Java, and development of a professional quality and extensive programming project.
 This course is designed for students who are interested in majoring in Computer Science, Science, Management Information System, or Engineering.
 Students are required to take the Advanced Placement Computer Science Exam at the conclusion of the course.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
 This course will satisfy graduation requirements for mathematics under the Foundation graduation plan.
 This courts counts for Technology Applications credit.
 This class does NOT count for Career & Technical Education credit.